 - Doctoral: three years of study including a thesis, usually after the master’s degree

-- There are more than 15,000 undergraduate and graduate degree programs at 100 public and private not-for-profit universities and university-degree-level colleges.
+- There are more than 15,000 undergraduate and graduate degree programs at over 100 public and private not-for-profit universities and university-degree-level colleges.

 - Degrees follow the Bachelor/Master/Doctorate system and are equivalent to those in the U.S. and Commonwealth countries.

 - Vast choice of undergraduate and post-graduate programs, as well as professional designations, certificate and diploma courses, and short career-focused programs.

 - Opportunities for cooperative education and internships, and international students can often work while they study.

 - Tuition fees depend on the program.

 For more information about the educational programs and systems available in Canada, please visit our Find a program section.